li-mandy/HoloStreamer/README.md

 # HoloStreamer
-# For recording camera streamer from HoloLens in real-time
+# For recording, saving and sending camera streamer from HoloLens in real-time

 # use different invalidation condition